JTBD/ODI at GitLab

 Core Concepts

 Understanding the roles and contributions of [Job Performers] (someone executing a Job) and Personas is crucial and highly valuable in the JTBD framework.
 Each Persona, like a Software Developer, may undertake various [Jobs] as part of their role (writing code, reviewing code, maintaining infrastructure, and so on).
 Similarly, other job titles or Personas may also undertake the [Main Job] in JTBD; for example, an engineering manager may review code or plan projects.
-Both Personas and [Job Performers] are valuable constructs that help understand and improve your product, but it is essential to keep them separate.
+Both Personas and [Job Performers] are valuable constructs that help understand and improve your product, but it is essential to keep them separate and recognize how they’re related, but different.

 Job Types

-- Main Jobs: The overarching goal or objective that the [Job Performer] is trying to achieve is the [Main Job].
+• Main Jobs: The overarching goal or objective that the [Job Performer] is trying to achieve is the [Main Job].
 This is the highest-level job for a given [Domain].
+Main Jobs are the primary goal the Job Performer is trying to achieve when using your product.
+It’s why they chose to use your product.
 [Main Jobs] are mapped using a Job Map and are always solution-agnostic.

-- Consumption Jobs: The specific tasks a [Job Performer] undertakes when interacting with a product or service are the [Consumption Jobs].
+• Consumption Chain Jobs: The supplemental tasks a [Job Performer] undertakes when interacting with a product or service are the [Consumption Chain Jobs].
 These include every step from identifying a need, finding and selecting a solution, purchasing, configuring, using, maintaining, and eventually discontinuing its use.
-[Consumption Jobs] do not have a Job Map and are often solution-dependent.
+[Consumption Chain Jobs] do not have a Job Map and are often solution-dependent.

-- Related Jobs: Other jobs that the [Job Performer] may be trying to get done, either before, during, or after the [Main Jobs] (this may include Consumption Jobs).
-Understanding the Related Jobs is vital to providing the best platform experience for the customer.
+• Related Jobs: Other jobs that the [Job Performer] may be trying to get done, either before, during, or after the [Main Jobs] (this may include Consumption Chain Jobs).
+Understanding the Related Jobs is vital to providing the best platform experience for the user.

 Job Maps

 The Job Map is a visual representation of the sequence of [Stages] a [Job Performer] goes through to complete the [Main Job].
-It reveals the underlying patterns of intent and the subgoals that comprise the overall Job.
+It reveals the underlying patterns of intent and the sub-goals that comprise accomplishing the overall Job.

 Common [Stages] of a Job Map include, but are not limited to:

 These [Stages] are arranged in a logical flow, with related [Job Steps] clustered together with their relevant [Job Stage].
-When complete and validated with users, the Job Map will serve as a foundation for creating [Outcomes] and uncovering [Underserved Needs].
+When complete and validated with users, the Job Map will serve as a foundation for creating [Outcome statements] and uncovering [Underserved Needs].

 Outcomes

-[Outcomes] are the specific, measurable, and actionable results that customers want to achieve when getting a Job done.
-They represent the desired end-state or performance metrics that customers use to evaluate the success of a solution.
+[Outcomes] are the specific, measurable, and actionable results that users want to achieve when getting a Job done.
+They represent the desired end-state or performance metrics that users use to evaluate the success of a solution.

 Continuous Evaluation